OD1992/epiwave.mapping/README.md

 similar to the approach used in the `lgcp` R package, and detailed in Diggle et al. (2013).
 We note that the clinical incidence observation model we employ is a particular case of a Log-Gaussian Cox process.
-Our contribution is linking this to prevalence survey data in a practical and easily-extensible way.
+Our contribution is accounting for delays in reporting, and linking model this to prevalence survey data, in a practical and easily-extensible framework.

 ### Clinical incidence model